rusty3699/ipo-listing-notifier/README.md

 - **Dynamic Stability Threshold**: Customize threshold per IPO.
 - **Support for Additional Sites**: Adapt script for other IPO listing websites.
 - **GUI**: Develop a GUI for IPO management.
+- **Pancard Check**: Automate with a PAN card check for IPO applications.

+## Issues
+1. If the elements for website change, the script will not work.
+2. The script is under testing.
+Please use it at your own risk.
+3. Using a heavy library -Pygame for sound alert.
+Need to find a lightweight alternative.

 ## Contributing